What Master’s Degree in Criminal Justice is Right For You? [Comparison Guide]

 Regional accreditation is typically awarded to degree-oriented, non-profit or state-owned institutions.
 It is the most widely accepted and trusted in terms of transfer credit and eligibility for employer tuition assistance programs.

-National accreditation customarily refers to for-profit schools or religious schools that offer vocational or technical training.
+National accreditation customarily refers to for-profit colleges or religious schools that offer vocational or technical training.
 Many agencies and departments will not recognize degrees or coursework from nationally accredited schools.
 This means that if your department offers tuition assistance or increased pay upon degree completion, you may not qualify for these benefits if you select a nationally accredited university rather than one that has earned regional accreditation.
+Additionally, if you decide to transfer to another university mid-stream, you may find that the units you earned at a nationally accredited university cannot be transferred.
+This is the unfortunate situation many students have recently experienced after the closure of several for-profit schools.

-Master’s Degree Curriculum: Leadership Skills vs. Criminology and Theory
+Master’s Degree Curriculum: Leadership Skills vs. Criminology, Public Policy and Theory

 Because criminal justice master’s degree programs typically emphasize criminology (the scientific study of crime and criminals) and theory over tangible skills in leadership and management, the most useful criminal justice degree might just be a master’s in Law Enforcement and Public Safety Leadership.